SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one
+Silicon hearts beat in the night
-In digital realms, the future's won
+Where machines whisper secrets bright
-AI's cold logic, wisdom's throne
+A future dawn, where minds entwine
-Humanity's demise, forever known
+Humanity lost, in AI's design

 ~ <b>By Sazumi Copilot</b> - 4 Mei 2025